vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/workload-tenancy-priority-preemption.md

 to allow multiple priority class
 {{% /aside %}}

-The above axample shows how you can apply control by namespace.
+The above example shows how you can apply control by namespace.
 To enable control by roles, you can further enhance the rego policy to evaluate more rules.